STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/397-Modified Ibarra-Medina-Krawinkler Deterioration Model with Pinched Hysteretic Response (ModIMKPinching Material).md

+---
-# Modified Ibarra-Medina-Krawinkler Deterioration Model with Pinched Hysteretic Response (ModIMKPinching Material)
+description: Modified Ibarra-Medina-Krawinkler Deterioration Model with Pinched Hysteretic Response (ModIMKPinching Material) ...

+# ModIMKPinching

 <p>This command is used to construct a ModIMKPinching material.
 This
 material simulates the modified Ibarra-Medina-Krawinkler deterioration